kevinmbabcock/ruby_team_project/README.md

 ## Known Bugs

 * Uniqueness validation for names of tags and attractions is not fully functional
+* Price is not displayed to two decimal places in search results page
+* User cannot input 0 as minimum value in search.
+Must be left blank if this is desired input.

 ## Support and contact details